pgdogdev/docs/docs/features/plugins/index.md

 macros::plugin!();
 ```

-These ensure the following requirements are followed:
+This ensures the following requirements are followed:

 1. The plugin is compiled with the same version of the Rust compiler as PgDog itself
-2. They are using the same version of `pg_query`
+2. It is using the same version of `pg_query`

 See [Safety](#safety) section for more info.